SYCL-based Parallel Frequency Tests for Randomness Assessment

 P-value Accuracy

 P-values produced by the SYCL implementation are compared against the official NIST STS 2.1.2 serial reference.
-All results match to within floating-point tolerance (<1×10⁻⁵).
+All P-values match the serial reference to at least six decimal places across every tested configuration.

 Test Input Sequence Expected P-value SYCL P-value Status